-They make their followers dependent on them.
+They make their followers dependent upon them.
 Their credentials and degrees are from Trinitarian seminaries and they’re endorsed by a strong support system of highly esteemed Trinitarians.
 Anybody not endorsed by them is a “nobody” and we shouldn’t listen to them.
-They use big words and theological jargon, “they speak great swelling words of vanity” (2Pe 2:18), “their mouth speaketh great swelling words” (Jde 1:16), to make their doctrines sound official and authoritative.
+They use big words and theological jargon to make their doctrines sound official and authoritative.
 They’re proficient in apologetics, not to defend the truth, but to defend their theological system.

 They misuse the Scriptures.
 They start with their system of theology as their basis of “truth,” then impose it upon the Scriptures.
 They mistranslate certain words like pneuma as “spirit” rather than “breath” and pistis as “faith” rather than “faithfulness” to conceal what’s being said.
 They also find statements that sound like or can be made to sound like, support for their Trinitarian system such as “making himself equal with God” (Jhn 5:18), but ignore or explain away statements that disagree with their system such as the very next verse “the Son can do nothing of himself” (Jhn 5:19).
 And those sincerely trying to understand the truth from the Scriptures for themselves get scoffed that they’re not using sound hermeneutics or that they’re allegorizing the Scriptures.